drhsqlite/fossil-mirror/www/tls-nginx.md

 ## Fossil Remote Access Methods

-Fossil provides four major ways to access a repository it’s serving remotely, three of which you can use with nginx:
+Fossil provides four major ways to access a repository it’s serving remotely, three of which are straightforward to use with nginx:

 *   **HTTP** — Fossil has a built-in HTTP server: `fossil server`.
     While this method is efficient and it’s possible to use nginx to